jonahs99/hello-web/book/src/plan.md

 Please feel free to deviate if you are curious about something!

 At then end, we will work on extending our space themed app.
-So if you find yourself with extra time, take a look at the ]NASA open APIs](https://api.nasa.gov/).
+So if you find yourself with extra time, take a look at the [NASA open APIs](https://api.nasa.gov/).